-We are no longer accepting applications for the Fellowship to begin July 2016.
-Details on the application process for 2017 are forthcoming.
+We are no longer accepting applications for positions beginning July 2017

 (Due to program restrictions, applicants are required to be U.S. Citizens or have permanent U.S. resident status)